 I’m picturing a world in which my children have to fight for water, food, and space amid mass migration as parts of the planet become uninhabitable, and I’m wondering if it’s time to forget my dream of starting a family.

-If you’re one of those people who still thinks that human impact on the planet is negligible when compared with the carbon emissions caused by Earth’s volcanoes, think again.
+If you still think human impact on the planet is negligible when compared with the carbon emissions caused by Earth’s volcanoes, think again.

-According to the sixteen scientists behind this recent paper, “human activity now rivals geological forces in influencing the trajectory of the Earth System”.
+According to the sixteen scientists behind this recent paper:

 We are making a difference, and it’s likely to be catastrophic.

 The problem is that the future state of the world’s climate isn’t determined by the linear concept that rising emissions + time = one big problem, sometime way off in the future.

 In fact, the combination of human activity and geological forces could trigger a chain reaction of processes that would be irreversible once they start.
 Sea level rises, for example, are already gathering pace, increasing by a greater percentage with each passing year.

 This argument that human-caused carbon emissions are merely a drop in the bucket compared to greenhouse gases generated by volcanoes has been making its way around the rumor mill for years.
 And while it may sound plausible, the science just doesn’t back it up.

 …Greenhouse gas emissions from volcanoes comprise less than one percent of those generated by today’s human endeavours.Scientific American